1,3-Propanediol

 1,3-Propanediol is the organic compound with the formula CH2(CH2OH)2.
 This 3-carbon diol is a colorless viscous liquid that is miscible with water.
+It is soluble in many common organic solvents, except benzene, carbon tetrachloride, diethyl ether, methyl isobutyl ketone, and nitromethane.

 Products

 It is mainly used as a building block in the production of polymers such as polytrimethylene terephthalate.

 1,3-Propanediol can be formulated into a variety of industrial products including composites, adhesives, laminates, coatings, moldings, aliphatic polyesters, and copolyesters.
 It is also a common solvent.
 It is used as an antifreeze and as a component in wood paint.

 Production

 1,3-Propanediol is mainly produced by the hydration of acrolein.
 An alternative route involves the hydroformylation of ethylene oxide to form 3-hydroxypropionaldehyde.
 The aldehyde is subsequently hydrogenated to give 1,3-propanediol.
 Biotechnological routes are also known.

 Two other routes involve bioprocessing by certain micro-organisms: